The Ultimate (Derm-Approved) Routine For Oily Skin

 We can’t stress how important it is to use SPF on a daily basis.
 Sun damage is one of the main contributors to skin damage such as fine lines, wrinkles, dark spots, and hyperpigmentation.
-And although you may think that slapping on a thick sunscreen is going to wreak havoc on your skin, it’ll actually help reduce the appearance of acne scars and hyperpigmentation, which if left unprotected, won’t be able to fade.
+And although you may think that slapping on a thick sunscreen is going to wreak havoc on your skin, it’ll actually help soften the appearance of acne scars and hyperpigmentation, which if left unprotected, won’t be able to fade.

 Look for a lightweight sunscreen with SPF 30 and a 5-star UVA-rating for the summer months, and then a product containing SPF during the winter.
 We love the Thank You Farmer Sun Project Water Sun Cream SPF50+, $24, as it offers great protection and doesn’t feel greasy or sticky on your skin – it also works really nicely under makeup.
 Remember, sunscreen is the final step in your skincare routine before your primer or makeup.

 Nighttime Essential: Use a retinol

 Although the prospect of using a retinol may scare some, oily skin actually tolerates retinol the best.
 Dermatologists swear by retinol and insist that you should incorporate retinol into your routine from as early on as your 20s.
 Retinol is a form of vitamin A, which thickens the deeper layer of your skin, smooths out wrinkles by increasing collagen production and helps control oil production, tightening pores and improving acne-prone skin.